BilalM04/BlackJack/README.md

-# Black Jack Card Application with Java Swing
+# Blackjack Card Application with Java Swing

 A classic casino experience implemented using Java Swing.
 This project embraces object-oriented principles to create a user-friendly graphical user interface (GUI) for playing the popular card game.